For Immediate Release

 In 1999, Taylor was sent to Cleveland to conduct these interviews by National Public Radio's "Lost and Found Sound" project.
 The project focused on Taylor's search for his father's voice and NPR featured excerpts of those interviews in an "All Things Considered" broadcast that aired that same year.

-For more information and to listen to the 1999 NPR “Lost and Found Sound” episode, go to the website at www.walkintalkin.com
+For more information and to listen to the NPR "Lost and Found Sound" episode, go to the media page link of this website.

 |